oshothebig/l2/lacp/README.md

 Lacp Module is not dependent on the generated model and only uses it as a means to the data to retreive.
 The general data store within the lacp module mainly follows the standards object representations.

-## Clients
-The protocol is a sandalone Process Daemon, with current dependencies with a configuration daemon CONFD and programability of HW ASIC and/or Linux Kernel via ASICD.

-Communication between other daemons are as follows:

-1. Asicd <---> Lacpd - Lacpd sends configuration data to program the asic and linux to create a trunk group and add member ports to the trunk group.
-Asicd will reply with configuration status, and and return data, as well as link up/down events.
- - RPC - Thrift
- - Events - Nano-msg (link up\down)

-2. Confd <--> Lacpd - Confd sends configuration data to Lacpd, Lacpd will respond with Status data based on requests made.
- - RPC - Thrift

 ## Build
 Building lacp module requires you to run the [setup](https://github.com/SnapRoute/reltools/blob/master/setupDev.py) in order to have the SnapRoute src as well as external repo dependencies.